etiennec78/Home-Automation/Automatic Gate/sensors.md

 Only necessary for [esphome firmware](Extra/Esphome%20gate%20firmware)

-**Gives the distance of the nearest person from home, to only open if someone is close enough**
+**Gives the distance of the nearest person from your gate, to only open if someone is close enough**

 To install, please follow the instructions for the [required proximity sensors](sensors.md#proximity-sensors-)